 If you need to make changes to child support, the variations process is similar to the one involving spousal support.
 You need to show evidence that your circumstances have changed and that you must pay less, or that you need to increase the amount of support you receive from your former spouse.

 If you currently pay child support and your income has been drastically reduced or taken away completely due to job loss, you can request to modify the amount you pay.
 If you have more parenting time due to changes in the parenting arrangements, you can also request a reduction in the amount you pay for child support.

 On the other hand, if you receive child support from the child’s other parent, you can request more if you know their income has drastically increased.
 Similarly, if the child suddenly has more expenses due to school, health problems, or other circumstances, you can request an increase in child support.
-Our variations lawyers in Saskatoon can help you prove that the change would be in the best interests of the child, so call us to get started today.
+Our dedicated legal support for family issues in Saskatoon can help you prove that the change would be in the best interests of the child, so call us to get started today.